Frugal people don’t do certain things for a reason. For the benefit that not doing brings to them.

 Anything from doing your own car oil change to how to get the best paint finish on your walls to how to make furniture.

-Frugal folk enjoy doing things for themselves.
+Frugal folk enjoy doing things for themselves as they know ti helps them to build their frugal mindset.
 They get a real sense of achievement.
 And a glow of satisfaction when they count how much money they have saved.

 4. Throw Away Leftovers